 Notice of Motion with a Petition for Temporary Relief

 Together with the summons and petition for dissolution of marriage, I was served with a “Notice of Motion” with a “Petition for Temporary Relief.”
-The Notice of Motion states a date, time of day, and identity of a judge before whom my spouse’s attorney is going to appear.
-Is this a court date with which I should be concerned?
+The Notice of Motion states a date, time of day, and identity of a judge.
+Should I be concerned?

 Yes.
 Definitely.
-This means that the other side is seeking temporary relief, which can be by way of temporary maintenance (alimony), temporary child support, etc. It is unwise not to be represented by counsel at a hearing for temporary relief, but if you have not yet had time to retain a lawyer you should appear before the judge at the time and place indicated and ask the judge to continue the hearing to give you an opportunity to hire a lawyer.
+This means that the other side is seeking temporary relief.
+Forms of temporary relief include temporary maintenance (alimony) and temporary child support.
+It is unwise not to be represented by counsel at a hearing for temporary relief.
+But if you have not yet had time to retain a lawyer after being properly served, appear before the judge at the time and place indicated (whether virtual or in court).
+Ask the judge to continue the hearing to give you an opportunity to hire a lawyer.